 This post may contain affiliate links.
 Please see disclosure policy here.

 This Almond Torte has the perfect combination of an inside of sweet, chewy goodness and a topping of sweet, crunchy, almonds.
-This delicious, moist, torte is perfect as a brunch/breakfast treat or dessert or anytime!

 Last week I got a text from a friend of mine.
 She wanted my address to mail me a almond torte that she wanted me to try to recreate.
 To quote her text: “I’m DYING to figure out the recipe to this.
 I LOVE this pastry thing because it reminds me of my grandmother who I swear used to make this.”
 The torte was made by a friend who wasn’t giving up the recipe!
-So her package arrived two days later via Priority Mail.
+Her package arrived two days later via Priority Mail.

 How to Make a Torte